sei-protocol/sei-js/packages/cosmos/README.md

 # @sei-js/cosmos/rest

-The `@sei-js/rest` package provides a REST client for the Sei chain.
+The `@sei-js/cosmos/` package provides a REST client for the Sei chain.
 It is built on top of `@cosmjs/rest` and provides a more user-friendly interface for interacting with the Sei chain.
 It supports all Sei cosmos RPC endpoints and provides a more user-friendly interface for querying a Sei chain.

+## Development
+This package is generated using buf.build.
+To regenerate the types, run `yarn generate` which builds the types from proto files with the buf build `ts-proto` plugin.
+From there, typescript is used in a postprocessing script to extract the necessary types and perform any formatting required.